 Our Troop Returns from Summer Camp at Camp Tuscarora

-(click here for link)
+(click here for link to Camp info)

 Our Final Troop Meeting of the Spring Season and Court of Honor